State College Regional Airport: Services

-United currently flies from State College to Chicago O'Hare and Washington Dulles with daily service aboard Bombardier CRJ-550 and Embraer RJ-145 and E-175 regional aircraft.
+United currently flies from State College to Chicago O'Hare and Washington Dulles with daily service aboard Bombardier CRJ-550, CRJ-200, and Embraer ERJ-145 regional aircraft.
+They occasionally utilize the Embraer 175 during peak demand periods.

 United Airlines offered nonstop service between State College and Columbus for the Penn State at Ohio State football game on November 1, 2025.
 The one time offering departed State College on October 31 and returned on November 2.
 GoJet Airlines serviced this route as United Express utilizing a CRJ-550 aircraft.

-United Airlines offered service between Dallas Fort Worth and State College on December 20, 2024 and December 22, 2024 for the SMU at Penn State college football playoff game at Beaver Stadium.
+United Airlines offered service between Dallas Fort Worth and State College on December 20, 2024, and December 22, 2024, for the SMU at Penn State college football playoff game at Beaver Stadium.
 Republic Airways serviced this route under the United Express brand deploying an Embraer 175 aircraft.

 United Airlines cut Washington Dulles service and added service to Newark in March 2022 to "closely match supply with demand" amid labor and aircraft shortages.
 This was a temporary shift, and in June 2024, Washington Dulles service was reinstated and Newark service was discontinued.